Cycles vs OpenRouter: Runtime Authority vs Routing with Guardrails

 - Hard enforcement — requests are rejected when the limit is reached

-For teams routing all LLM calls through OpenRouter, this provides meaningful cost guardrails at the gateway level.
+For teams routing all inference through OpenRouter, this provides meaningful cost and data-policy enforcement at the gateway.

 Where the gaps appear